GyanendraChaubey/Thryoid-disease-model-deployment/README.md

 This is deployment of thyroid disease prediction model

 ```
-commands requiored for installation on ubuntu on AWS
+commands required for installation on ubuntu on AWS

 ```